 Under New York law, a guardian must be someone who is 18 years of age or older and a legal resident or a U.S. citizen.
 Most often a guardian is a family member of the incapacitated person.
 The court may also appoint an unrelated neutral third party to act as guardian when there is no family member available.
 Since each incapacitated person’s needs are different, a guardian’s responsibilities are tailored to the incapacitated person’s particular needs.
 A guardian may be appointed as a guardian of the person, property or both.
 Click here to learn more about New York Guardianship.

 The Two Types of New York Guardianships

-There are two main types of guardianships recognized in New York- Guardianship under MHL Article 81 and a guardianship under Article 17-A of the Surrogate Court Procedure Act.
-An Article 81 guardianship is used mostly for elderly persons or persons who have suffered a brain trauma or brain disease, who are mentally or physically incapacitated.
+There are two main types of guardianships recognized in New York- Guardianship under MHL Article 81 and guardianship under Article 17-A of the Surrogate Court Procedure Act.
+An Article 81 guardianship is used mostly for elderly persons or persons who have suffered brain trauma or brain disease, who are mentally or physically incapacitated.
 An article 17-A guardianship is used for the care of a minor child or a disabled child.
 The guardian’s responsibilities vary depending on the person’s individual needs and requirements.
 The court will issue a Guardianship Order setting forth the guardian’s responsibilities.

 Responsibilities of a New York Guardian of the Person

 As a guardian of the person, you may be responsible for an incapacitated person’s:

 • Health, dental, medical needs and decisions regarding nursing and other care

 • Day-to-day living needs, including grooming, bathing, feeding and household care, transportation